 Zoologists have resorted to camera traps to photograph animals for decades but until recently they didn’t have wireless connections.
+It’s safe to say tech and wildlife haven’t always had the easiest of relationships.
 Operators would have to physically visit them and remove film or later SD cards which were often full of useless images of moving branches or other wildlife that would have triggered them.
 Zoologists have used camera traps to photograph passing animals for decades but until recently these had no wireless connection, so their operators had to physically visit each one to remove its film and later its electronic SD card, which was often full of useless images of moving branches or other wildlife that had triggered the trap.

 According to the director of wildlife and biodiversity at Resolve, Eric Dinerstein it was odd that conservationists were slow to take up technology.
+It seemed that tech and wildlife were starting to form a closer relationship.
 He went on to say “We jumped in around six years ago because we saw an opportunity to make a difference with a camera trap with intelligence and connectivity.”

 Various other conservation bodies began to develop detection technology about the same time.
 They started working with tech companies that view wildlife protection as a showcase of their expertise.
 Systems like Resolve’s TrailGuard are now in the final stages of testing and will be soon be ready for field deployment.